Agzs/Agzs.github.io/_pages/about.md

 # News
 - 12/2024.
 Our paper on cost-efficient verifiable aggregation in federated learning is accepted at **[ICASSP 2025](https://2025.ieeeicassp.org/)**.
 - 12/2024.
 Our paper on trustworthy aggregation in federated learning is accepted at **[INFOCOM 2025](https://infocom2025.ieee-infocom.org/)**.
+- 09/2024.
+Our paper on authentication and IoT security is accepted at **[SecureComm 2024](https://securecomm.eai-conferences.org/2024/)**
 - 07/2024.
 Our paper on privacy-preserving incentive announcement is accepted at **[IEEE TSC](https://ieeexplore.ieee.org/abstract/document/10584310)**.

 # Publication
 1. [**[ICASSP'25](https://2025.ieeeicassp.org/)**] Communication-efficient Verifiable and Oblivious Aggregation with Client Dropouts